balmacefa/line_highlight_bookmark_vscode/README.md

 ## Changelog

 ### 0.0.2
-Readme update.
+- readme update
+- add repository

 ### 0.0.1
-Initial version with the main functionallity of toggling bookmarks and clearing all of them at once.
+- initial version with the main functionallity of toggling bookmarks and clearing all of them at once.

 ## Known issues and plans
 - bookmarks are lost when user is swithing to another tab - this will be fixed soon